 What's important to consider is that plants are physical representatives of nature within urban environments.
 They offer links to nature that are becoming increasingly lost in modern society.
-So a lot of the mental benefits associated with looking after plants are similar to those gained when spending time connecting with nature.
+Many of the mental benefits associated with looking after plants are similar to those gained when spending time connecting with nature.

 There are a couple of theories as to why plants and gardening can improve wellbeing.

-One is that we have evolved with an ingrained need to connect with living things, and working with plants fulfils this.
-Studies have shown that people have preferences for savannah-like scenes, areas where humans spent most of our time evolving.
+We have evolved with an ingrained need to connect with living things, and working with plants fulfils this.
+Studies have shown that people have preferences for savannah-like scenes, where humans spent the most time evolving.

-Another theory suggests that modern life is so full of stimuli that require so much attention that we can become mentally exhausted.
-Interactions with nature don't require this attention, providing an escape from the everyday and a place for curiosity and fascination to arise.
+Another theory suggests that modern life is full of stimuli that require so much attention that we can become mentally exhausted.
+Interactions with nature don't need this attention, providing an escape from every day and a place for curiosity and fascination to arise.
 This natural reset allows us to restore our ability to focus and alleviate stress.

 A perfect garden refuge if I've ever seen one

 The empathetic connections that people form with plants are equally as meaningful as the natural elements.
 Like us, they grow, respond to care, live and die.
 And the stakes aren't as high as in other aspects of life.
 It's not the end of the world if a couple of your tomato plants don't work out.

 We spoke with Annabelle Padwick, Founder and Director of Life at no.27

 .
 As a Gardening and Wellbeing Therapist, Annabelle works with schools (and is currently creating adult therapy sites) to empower people based on her own experiences.